suurjaak/Skyperious/README.md

 If running from source code, Skyperious needs Python 2.7 or 2.6, and the following 3rd-party Python packages:
 * wxPython 2.9+ (http://wxpython.org/)
+The following are also listed in `requirements.txt` for pip:
 * pyparsing (http://pyparsing.wikispaces.com/)
 * XlsxWriter (https://pypi.python.org/pypi/XlsxWriter)
 * Pillow (https://pypi.python.org/pypi/Pillow)